Physics-Informed Deep B-Spline Networks: Proposed Method

-In this section, we introduce our proposed physics-informed deep B-spline networks (PI-DBSN).
+In this section, we introduce our proposed physics-informed deep B-spline networks (PI-BSNet).
 The overall diagram of the network is shown in Fig.~\ref{fig:bs_net_diagram}.
 The network composites a coefficient network that learns the control point tensor $C$ with system parameters $u$ and ICBC parameters $\alpha$, and the B-spline basis functions $B_{d_i}$ of order $d_i$ for $i = 1, \cdots, n$.
-During the forward pass, the control point tensor $C$ output from the coefficient net is multiplied with the B-spline basis functions $B_{d_i}$ via~\eqref{eq:bs_approx_n_dim} to get the approximation $\hat{s}$.
-For the backward pass, two losses are imposed to efficiently and effectively train PI-DBSN.
+We use $G_{\boldsymbol \theta}(u, \alpha)(x)$ to denote the PI-BSNet parameterized by $\boldsymbol \theta$, where $(u, \alpha)$ is the input to the coefficient net, and $x$ is the input to the B-spline basis.
+We use $\tilde C := G_{\boldsymbol \theta}(u, \alpha)$ to denote the control points output by the coefficient network and $\tilde s(x) := G_{\boldsymbol \theta}(u, \alpha)(x)$ to denote the PI-BSNet prediction.
+During the forward pass, the control point tensor $\tilde C$ output from the coefficient net is multiplied with the B-spline basis functions $B_{d_i}$ via~\eqref{eq:bs_approx_n_dim} to get the approximation $\tilde{\sol}$.
+For the backward pass, two losses are imposed to efficiently and effectively train PI-BSNet.
 We first impose a physics model loss

-where $\mathcal{F}_i$ is the governing physics model of the system as defined in~\eqref{eq:physics_law}, and $\mathcal{P}$ is the set of points sampled to evaluated the governing physics model.
+where $\mathcal{F}$ is the governing physics model of the system as defined in~\eqref{eq:physics_law}, and $\mathcal{P}$ is the set of points sampled to evaluate the governing physics model.
 When data is available, we can additionally impose a data loss

-to capture the mean square error of the approximation, where $\sol$ is the data point for the high dimensional surface, $\mathcal{D}$ is the data set, and $\hat \sol$ is the prediction from the PI-DBSN.
+to capture the mean square error of the approximation, where $\sol$ is the data point for the high dimensional surface, $\mathcal{D}$ is the set of points where data are available, and $\tilde \sol$ is the prediction from the PI-BSNet.
+Only for special types of boundary conditions that involve derivatives of the solution (\eg Neumann and Robin types), we impose the following ICBC loss

+where $\mathcal{M}$ is the set of points sampled to evaluate the ICBC residual.
 The total loss is given by